gwastro/gwin/docs/command-line/gwin.rst

 and save the samples in an HDF file.
 A high-level description of the ``gwin`` algorithm is

 #.
-Estimate a PSD from a model or data.
+Read priors from a configuration file.

 #.
-Read gravitational-wave strain from a gravitational-wave model or use recolored fake strain.
+Setup the model to use.
+If the model uses data, then:

     #.
-Read priors from configuration file.
+Read gravitational-wave strain from a gravitational-wave model or use recolored fake strain.

     #.
-Construct prior-weighted likelihood function from PSD, gravitational-wave strain, and priors.
+Estimate a PSD.

 #.
-Run sampler that walks around parameter space and calculates the prior-weighted likelihood function.
+Run a sampler to estimate the posterior distribution of the model.

 ---------------------------------------------------
-Options for samplers, likelihood models, and priors
+Options for samplers, models, and priors
 ---------------------------------------------------

 For a full listing of all options run ``gwin --help``.
 In this subsection we reference documentation for Python classes that contain more information about choices for samplers, likelihood models, and priors.